FAQ

 What is a recipe-to-cart app?

-A recipe-to-cart app helps turn recipe ingredients into grocery products a shopper can actually buy, then prepares a cart-ready shopping flow where supported.
+A recipe-to-cart app helps turn recipe ingredients into grocery products a shopper can actually buy.
+Zenx focuses on preserving recipe intent as ingredients become selected-store product rows, coverage checks, and reviewable cart decisions.

 Does Zenx use automated checks behind the scenes?